tanya3007/Python-website-blocker/README.md

 # Python-website-blocker
 </br>
-##this particularproject basicaly blocks the website which are defined in the code.
+## This particular Project basicaly blocks the website which are defined in the code.